vertikoff/ImageUploadFrontEnd/README.md

 You can see this project in action [here](https://www.youtube.com/watch?v=XBfCQs_Pox0&feature=youtu.be).

 ## Note
 When running the image processing project on Duke's VMs, we've seen high latency.
-You may experience failed requests do to this issue.
+You may experience failed requests due to this issue.
 This frontend client will alert the user anytime a network requests fails and prompt the user to retry.